 - In exceptional circumstances we will consider applicants who wish to defer for two years - in the past this has usually been applicants from Singapore who are expected to undertake national service.
 If you are in this situation, then you should apply via UCAS to defer for one year, but also e-mail the St Catharine's Admissions Office to advise us of your intentions.
 Then, if you are successful, we would make you an offer deferred for one year in the first instance, but then move your entry year one further year into the future once this becomes possible in the UCAS system.

 I am not from the UK – is this a problem?

-Applicants from EU member states are considered in exactly the same way as UK applicants, and make up perhaps 15% of our students.
-We also take a number of excellent candidates from non-EU countries every year, and these constitute perhaps 10% of our students.
+Applicants from other EU member states and outside the EU are considered in exactly the same way as UK applicants, and make up perhaps 15% (EU) and 10% (non-EU) of our students.
 There are no maximum or minimum numbers of non-UK EU or non-EU students we must take, so admission is based entirely on academic grounds.
 The only exception is that the University as a whole does have a maximum quota of non-EU Medical students - see this link.
 If you are unsure of your status, or live in a territory such as the Channel Islands or Switzerland, you may want to contact our admissions office for more information.
 See also our page for international students, or the University website.